Induced Abortion Care

 Pathophysiology

 Induced abortion ends pregnancy through either pharmacologic uterine evacuation or procedural uterine evacuation.
-Medication abortion commonly uses a staged regimen (for example mifepristone followed by misoprostol) to induce uterine contractions and expulsion of products of conception within approved gestational windows.
+Medication abortion commonly uses a staged regimen of oral mifepristone followed 24 to 48 hours later by misoprostol to induce uterine contractions and expulsion of products of conception within approved gestational windows.

 Procedural abortion uses suction or dilation-based techniques depending on gestational age and clinical indications.
-As gestational age increases, cervical preparation and method complexity increase, and complication profiles shift accordingly.
+As gestational age increases, cervical preparation and method complexity increase, and complication profiles shift accordingly, including greater hemorrhage and structural-injury risk.

 Potential complications include hemorrhage, incomplete evacuation, infection, uterine or cervical trauma, and in rare cases significant procedural morbidity.
 Early recognition and rapid escalation are central nursing safety responsibilities.